tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

 # Create a node class

 The first thing to do is to create a class for the patches, which will be the nodes of our spatial graph.
+This is relatively easy to do, and we call this new class `patch`.
+Before writing up, let's think about what to put in.
+We need a simple parameter which we call `status`, whose value can be either `0` (the pacth is empty) or `1` (the patch is occupied).

 # Create a spatially explicit graph